VRConservation/geosp-draft/04_python.md

-# Geospatial Python
+# Python

 Python is widely applicable and used in the geospatial community.
-ArcGIS Pro has a python package called Arcpy and QGIS has a packaged named PYQGIS.
-However, Arcpy is not easy or intuitive to use, even though it's a python package.
-I tried it, I read an entire book on it, I struggled using the notebooks, which are slow to load and not easy to link to VS Code.
+ArcGIS Pro has a Python package called Arcpy, and QGIS has a package named PYQGIS.
+However, even though Arcpy is a Python package, it is not easy or intuitive to use.
+I tried it, read an entire book on it, and struggled using the notebooks, which are slow to load and not easy to link to VS Code.

-Then I found geemap and leafmap, incredible user friendly python packages developed by Qiushen Wu and available on github at GISWQS, along with clear tutorials at leafmap.org and geemap.org and videos at [Open Geospatial Solutions](https://www.youtube.com/@giswqs).
+Then I found Geemap and Leafmap—incredible, user-friendly Python packages developed by Qiusheng Wu and available on GitHub at GISWQS.
+There are also clear tutorials at leafmap.org and geemap.org and videos at [Open Geospatial Solutions](https://www.youtube.com/@giswqs).
 Many analyses require only one line of code.
-Here, geospatial analysis using scripts just clicked for me and it opened up another world to using Python to rapidly analyse data.
+Here, geospatial analysis using scripts just clicked for me, and it opened up another world to using Python to analyze data rapidly.

 ## Getting Started